Top 11 spooky places to visit in Scotland

 Scotland is certainly a spooky place, not just on Halloween.
 Our long bloody history set in remote forests, castles and glens is the ideal fodder for many gruesome tales of ghosts and ghouls.

-Scotland’s murky past involved clan battles, hundreds of years of war with our near neighbour England and the siege of grim looking castles in almost every part of the country.
-Stories were told and traditions established.
-There are tales of ghosts, many of whom were said to be the spirits of real people who died in tragic or horrific circumstances.
-Of apparitions that appear at certain times of the night, or certain periods of the year – perhaps when they were murdered.
+Scotland is a nation of storytellers and throughout the centuries accounts persist of the spirits of real people who died in tragic or horrific circumstances.
+Of apparitions that appear at certain times of the night, or on certain days of the year – perhaps when they were murdered.
 And of strange, eerie sounds that pierce the chilled Scottish air.
-The hauntings seem to have no set boundaries.
-Ghosts have been reported on bleak roads, in old theatres and ancient graveyards.

 Mary King’s Close, Edinburgh.
 The street leading from Edinburgh Castle to the Palace of Holyroodhouse is known as “The Royal Mile”, with dark and spooky lanes leading off.
 One, Mary King’s Close, was bricked up during an outbreak of plague and only recently re-opened.
 Said to be the most haunted place in the Scottish capital, the spirit of a young girl has often been seen.
 Guided tours will take you to the close, Greyfriars cemetery, where the ghosts of covenanters who were tortured and executed linger, and also to the place where body snatchers Burke and Hare first dug up corpses to sell for use in medical experiments.

 2. Roslyn Chapel